 Hawaii is expensive, but that doesn’t mean you can’t visit on a budget.
-Whether you’re backpacking Hawaii, trying to honeymoon without taking out a mortgage or you’re a family on a budget, you may be surprised to know that you can sleep for as little as $30 a night in Hawaii.
+Whether you’re backpacking in Hawaii, trying to honeymoon without taking out a mortgage or you’re a family on a budget, you may be surprised to know that you can sleep for as little as $30 a night in Hawaii.

 The answer: hostels.
-Whilst not abundant in Hawaii, they are an option on (nearly) every island and they almost always have a private room option offering the privacy of a hotel at a fraction of the cost.
+Whilst not abundant in Hawaii, they are an option on (nearly) every Hawaiian island and they almost always have a private room option offering the privacy of a hotel at a fraction of the cost.

 But aren’t hostels…horrible?
 They can be.
 I’ve certainly bunked in the stack ‘em high, sell ‘em cheap doss-houses in Southeast Asia but the hostels in Hawaii are in a league of their own, in a good way.
 Clean, homely, with friendly staff, breakfast often included, great facilities and sometimes better locations than many of the hotels in the area, the hostels in Hawaii are an amazing breed of budget accommodation that is amongst some of the best I’ve stayed in around the world.

 But I don’t want to stay in a dorm!
 That’s ok.
 You don’t have to.
 Most hostels offer budget private rooms in Hawaii.
 Many come with en-suite but if you’re prepared to share a bathroom, the price drops even further.
 With access to a kitchen (without the expense of Airbnb in Hawaii), you can save on food costs too.

 In this guide I’ll share the best hostels in Hawaii, on each island and hopefully you’ll find the cheap accommodation in Hawaii you’ve been searching for.